teocci/RealtimeBoard/README.md

     }
     ```

-    This script will initiate the session handshake with the server when websocket.js is loaded by the browser.
+    This script will initiate the session handshake with the server when `websocket.js` is loaded by the browser.

-5. Open index.html and add the following code to the bottom of the file to load websocket.js when the page is finished loading.
+5. Open index.html and add the following code to the bottom of the file to load `websocket.js` when the page is finished loading.

     ```
     <body>
         <h1>Collaborative Whiteboard App</h1>

-        <script type="text/javascript" src="websocket.js"></script>
+        <script type="text/javascript" src="js/websocket.js"></script>
     </body>
     ```

-You can now test that the WebSocket endpoint is working and that the session is started and the client is added to the session.
+We can now test that the WebSocket endpoint is working and that the session is started and the client is added to the session.

 ## Testing the Endpoint

-In this exercise you will add some some simple methods to the JavaScript file to print the wsURI to the browser window when the browser is connected to the endpoint.
+Now we will add some simple methods to the JavaScript file to print the wsURI to the browser window when it is connected to the endpoint.

-1. Add the following <div> tag to index.html
+1. Add the following `<div>` tag to `index.jsp` file

     ```
     <h1>Collaborative Whiteboard App</h1>

     <div id="output"></div>
-    <script type="text/javascript" src="websocket.js"></script>
+    <script type="text/javascript" src="js/websocket.js"></script>
     ```

-2. Add the following declaration and methods to websocket.js.
+2. Add the following declaration and methods to `websocket.js`.
 Save your changes.

     ```
     // For testing purposes